VisualFP/docs/SA/design_concept/content/results/results_concept.typ

 = Design Concept <result-concept>

-The design concept described in @design_proposal_iteration_2 and
-@design_decision focuses on visual function composition.
+The design concept described in @design-iteration-2 focuses on visual function composition.
 It proposes a function editor that features all the basic functionalities needed to create functional applications in a block-based fashion.

 The editor allows learners to approach functional programming through blocks instead of code.
 The type-inference engine offers much guidance, especially